 "Am I your fucking secretary?
 Goddammit… It's too early for this shit."

-"It's three in the evening.
+"It's three in the afternoon.
 Find him and then call me back.
 Be quick."
 Sasuke hung up, again, before the other could object.
 The Uchiha knew well that Sakura was probably glancing at him with a mix of anger, annoyance and curiosity.
 "Don't ask."

 Sasuke glared her way, before releasing an agitated sigh.
 He wouldn't even grace that with an answer.
 "Let's go."
 He began walking out of the room, hearing Sakura follow after him.